-· 2016 2015 \$ \$ The total of the transactions: Expenses 10,055 17,012 The amount of outstanding balaces: Payable 5,000 10,000
+2017 2016 \$ \$ Total transactions during the year: Expenses 11,055 10,055 Outstanding balances as at June 30: Payable 5,000 5,000

 Compensation of key management personnel

 Key management personnel are those individuals having authority and responsibility for planning, directing and controlling the activities of the Company, including members of the Company's Board of Directors.
 The Company considers key management to be the members of the Board of Directors and three officers.